PythonLinks/awesome-risc-v-soft-cores/README.md

 ### [MicroRV32](https://github.com/agra-uni-bremen/microrv32)

-## Larger Soft Cores
+## Larger Portable Soft Cores

 Here are the larger portable soft cores, ones which cannot run on an ICE40 board.

 - [Bluespac](https://bluespec.com/products#portable)

-## Commercial Solutions
+## FPGA Specific Solutions

-Most of the vendors provide RISC-V soft cores optimised for their platform.
-They are listed here.
+Most of the FPGA vendors provide RISC-V soft cores optimised for their platform.
+They will be listed here.  so this section will really be a comparison between (board+Soft core) from each of the vendors.

 - AMD/Xilinx MicroBlaze V